 A menu is provided on the LCD screen to help with navigating the inbuilt routines that the monitor comes with.
-A menu will appear on Hard Reset.
+A menu will appear on Cold Reset.

 Navigating the menu should be intuitive.
 Press the Plus or Minus keys to scroll down and up.
 Press GO to run the selected routine.
 A right-facing Arrow indicates which menu item is currently selected.
 One thing that might not be obvious is how to exit the menu and move into Data Entry mode.
-Pressing the AD key will do this.
+This is achieved by pressing the AD key.
 Once this is known, it's hard to forget it.
+Menus can be nested up to 3 deep.
+Pressing the AD key will exit to the parent menu or Data Entry mode if at the main menu.